About Data Types in Simulink

-The term data type refers to the way in which a computer represents numbers in memory.
-A data type determines the amount of storage allocated to a number, the method used to encode the number's value as a pattern of binary digits, and the operations available for manipulating the type.
+The term data type refers to the way in which a computer represents numbers or text in memory.
+A data type determines the amount of storage allocated to a number or letter, the method used to encode the number's value as a pattern of binary digits, and the operations available for manipulating the type.
 Most computers provide a choice of data types for representing numbers, each with specific advantages in the areas of precision, dynamic range, performance, and memory usage.
 To optimize performance, you can specify the data types of variables used in the MATLAB® technical computing environment.
 Simulink® builds on this capability by allowing you to specify the data types of Simulink signals and block parameters.

 The ability to specify the data types of a model's signals and block parameters is particularly useful in real-time control applications.
 For example, it allows a Simulink model to specify the optimal data types to use to represent signals and block parameters in code generated from a model by automatic code-generation tools, such as the Simulink Coder™ product.
 By choosing the most appropriate data types for your model's signals and parameters, you can dramatically increase performance and decrease the size of the code generated from the model.